kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   operations from the GCE-PD in-tree plugin to PD CSI plugin.
 Supports falling back to in-tree GCE plugin if a node does not have PD CSI plugin installed and configured.
 Requires CSIMigration feature flag enabled.
-- `CSIMigrationGCEComplete`: Stops registering the GCE-PD in-tree plugin in kubelet and volume controllers and enables shims and translation logic to route volume operations from the GCE-PD in-tree plugin to PD CSI plugin.
+- `InTreePluginGCEUnregister`: Stops registering the GCE-PD in-tree plugin in kubelet and volume controllers and enables shims and translation logic to route volume operations from the GCE-PD in-tree plugin to PD CSI plugin.
   Requires CSIMigration and CSIMigrationGCE feature flags enabled and PD CSI